 This word denotes the special privileges and advantages belonging to the first-born son among the Jews.
 He became the priest of the family.
 Thus Reuben was the first-born of the patriarchs, and so the priesthood of the tribes belonged to him.
 That honor was, however, transferred by God from Reuben to Levi (Numbers 3:12-13; 8:18).

 The first-born son had allotted to him also a double portion of the paternal inheritance (Deuteronomy 21:15-17).
 Reuben was, because of his undutiful conduct, deprived of his birth-right (Genesis 49:4; 1 Chr.
 5:1).
 Esau transferred his birth-right to Jacob (Genesis 25:33).

-The first-born inherited the judicial authority of his father, whatever it might be (2 Chr.
-21:3).
+The first-born inherited the judicial authority of his father, whatever it might be (2 Chronicles 21:3).
 By divine appointment, however, David excluded Adonijah in favor of Solomon.